kordano/kordano.github.io/_drafts/prototyping-with-cljs.md

 Now let's start with the setup.

 #  <a name="the-setup"></a> The Setup

+In order to follow the steps you should be a little bit familiar with web development and Clojure.
 First make sure, you have everything ready for some Clojure development, mainly a recent Java version, [leiningen](https://leiningen.org) and a your prefered editor.
 For Clojure I'm using [emacs](https://www.gnu.org/software/emacs/) because of the nice integrations that [cider](https://github.com/clojure-emacs/cider) provides.

 Alright let's start by creating a new figwheel project: